IkariTyux/ansible/README.md

 - Bulk create from CSV file

 ## Base Requirements
-- Already installed proxmox-ve instance (Version 7 or more)
+- Already installed proxmox-ve server (Version 7 or more)
-- SSH access on the said instance
+- SSH access on the server
 - Python and Ansible installed on your machine